dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

  - Involves $n$ independent bernoulli trials
  - Applicable when a repeating process can result in two possible outcomes.
+ - Number of trials is fixed to $n$, the number of success is the random variable $x$

  <u> External Resources:</u>

  - A nice visual introduction to beginners: [From Primer](https://www.youtube.com/watch?v=6YzrVUVO9M0)

+ - How the probability shape changes with parameter change: [From Simply Learning Pro](https://www.youtube.com/watch?v=Y2-vSWFmgyI)
  - A more deeper dive: [From 3Blue1Brown](https://www.youtube.com/watch?v=8idr1WZ1A7Q)